Bisha Mine Location

-Power is provided to the Bisha plant by a fleet of dedicated diesel generators managed by Aggreko.
+Power is currently provided to the Bisha plant by a fleet of dedicated diesel generators managed by Aggreko.
+Nevsun recently signed a long-term power agreement with Aggreko to supply the mine with a combination of diesel and solar power which should be operational by Q4 2017.
 Water is sourced from pit de-watering, the tailings pond and from local well fields.

 Concentrate Export Infrastructure

 Concentrate is being exported using a proven system with industry leading environmental controls.
-At present, copper concentrate is loaded from the mine site stockpile into custom sealed shipping containers and transported to the port of Massawa by truck.
-The sealed containers of approximately 35 tonnes each including the weight of the container, are stockpiled in Massawa at the container port facilities awaiting bulk ship arrivals.
+At present,concentrate is loaded from the mine site stockpiles into custom sealed shipping containers and transported to the port of Massawa by truck.
+The sealed containers of approximately 35 tonnes each, including the weight of the container, are stockpiled in Massawa at the container port facilities awaiting bulk ship arrivals.
 The Rotainer crane system then discharges the containers through a tipping 360 degree rotation into the hold of the bulk vessels and the empty containers are returned to Bisha for re-loading.
-The bulk vessels deliver the concentrate to copper smelters worldwide typically in 11,000 tonne parcels.
+The bulk vessels deliver the concentrate to smelters worldwide typically in 11,000 tonne parcels.

 Resources & Reserves

 The Bisha Main deposit is a high grade VMS deposit.
-It is configured in three distinct layered zones - a 35 meter thick surface gold-silver oxide zone (mined out in mid-2013) immediately overlying a copper enriched supergene zone which itself overlies a primary sulphide zone containing both zinc and copper, and which remains open at depth.
+It is configured in three distinct layered zones - a 35 meter thick surface gold-silver oxide zone (mined out in mid-2013) immediately overlying a copper enriched supergene zone which itself overlies a primary sulphide zone containing both zinc and copper.

 Mineral Reserves (Bisha and Harena)